 4.1.2.
 Application to the present case

-The Joint Committee is a body set up by an agreement, namely the Agreement between the European Economic Community, of the one part, and the Swiss Confederation, of the other part.
+The Joint Committee is a body set up by an agreement, namely the Agreement between the European Community, of the one part, and the Government of Denmark and the Home Government of the Faroe Islands, of the other part.